Fortnite Remedy vs Toxin challenges: How to complete the full Chapter 2 Season 1 mission

 Visit different bus stops in a single match (3)

 You'll find Fortnite bus stops at the side of many of the roads, and you need to pass by three of them in the same match for this challenge.
-The route from Salty Springs through Pleasant Park and along the road to the east is the quickest way to do this.
+We've got all of their locations and a number of suggested routes for picking up three in one go.

 Achieve Weapon Specialist Accolades by dealing damage with weapons (5)